-If you are missing a full arch of teeth, you do not need to replace every single tooth with a dental implant.
-However, by incorporating a few dental implants into your treatment plan, you can get all of the benefits that you want out of implant dentistry via the All-On-Four procedure.
+If you are missing a full arch of teeth, you do not need to replace every tooth with a dental implant.
+However, by incorporating a few dental implants into your treatment plan, you can get all of the benefits you want from implant dentistry via the All-On-Four procedure.

 All-On-Four Dental Implants in Hanover, MD

-Dental implants take anywhere from three to six months to fully heal.
-We will not place your final restoration until the implants have fully fused together with your jawbone.
-In the meantime, we will provide you with a temporary set of teeth to be worn until your permanent restoration.
+Dental implants take anywhere from three to six months to heal fully.
+We will not place your final restoration until the implants fully fuse with your jawbone.
+In the meantime, we provide a temporary set of teeth you wear until we prepare your permanent restoration.

 Following your surgical procedure, one of our experienced dental implant specialists reviews the All-On-Four aftercare recommendations to ensure we inform you how to care for your smile during this transitional phase.